What Is Generalized Anxiety Disorder?

-Generalized anxiety disorder (or GAD) is characterized by excessive, exaggerated anxiety and worry about everyday life events with no obvious reasons for worry.
+Generalized anxiety disorder (or GAD) is marked by excessive, exaggerated anxiety and worry about everyday life events for no obvious reason.
 People with symptoms of generalized anxiety disorder tend to always expect disaster and can't stop worrying about health, money, family, work, or school.
-In people with GAD, the worry is often unrealistic or out of proportion for the situation.
-Daily life becomes a constant state of worry, fear, and dread.
-Eventually, the anxiety so dominates the person's thinking that it interferes with daily functioning, including work, school, social activities, and relationships.

-GAD affects the way a person thinks, but the anxiety can lead to physical symptoms, as well.
+GAD affects the way a person thinks, and it can lead to physical symptoms.
 Symptoms of GAD can include:

 - Excessive, ongoing worry and tension